Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

 ## Next steps

-For more information about using [Spring Boot] applications on Azure, see [Spring Boot Getting Started].
+For more information about using [Spring Boot] applications on Azure, see [Spring on Azure].

 For more information about using Azure with Java, see the [Azure Java Developer Center] and the [Java Tools for Visual Studio Team Services].